jaxio/jaxio.github.com/documentation/celerio/convention.md

 ### Native camel case support

-If your table's and/or Column use a camelCase syntax and if the JDBC driver preserves this syntax, then Celerio takes it into account when generating classes, variables or methods related to this table, or column.
+If your table's and/or Column use a camel case syntax and if the JDBC driver preserves this syntax, then Celerio takes it into account when generating classes, variables or methods related to this table, or column.